empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 \right .
 \end{equation}
 ```
-($\vec{x}_{i}$ are image coordinates, $r$ is the radius for the local search).
+($`\vec{x}_{i}`$ are image coordinates, $`r`$ is the radius for the local search).
 This latter search is particularly important if spot profiles are split or otherwise distorted by long range order effects.

-The intensity is then integrated over an elliptical or circular area - depending on the spot shape - centered at this final spot position $\vec{x}_{\vec{g},i}$.
-The half axes (or radii) of the integration areas, as well as the radii for the maximum searches, are kept constant with respect to the reciprocal lattice vectors (typically 5% to 10% of their lengths) and therefore scaled with 1/$\sqrt{E}$.
-This way the integration and search areas always cover the same section of $k_\parallel$ when the energy is varied.
+The intensity is then integrated over an elliptical or circular area - depending on the spot shape - centered at this final spot position $`\vec{x}_{\vec{g},i}`$.
+The half axes (or radii) of the integration areas, as well as the radii for the maximum searches, are kept constant with respect to the reciprocal lattice vectors (typically 5% to 10% of their lengths) and therefore scaled with 1/$`\sqrt{E}`$.
+This way the integration and search areas always cover the same section of $`k_\parallel`$ when the energy is varied.
 A lower limit for the radius can be defined to account for the finite spot size of the incoming electron beam.
 Because the background of stray light and diffusely scattered electrons cannot be expected to be uniform, the local background is determined separately for each spot from a ring of about equal area surrounding the integration area and subtracted from the intensity inside.
 Before background subtraction the signal–to–background ratio is evaluated; if it is below a certain value (typically 10%), the maximum searches for this particular spot are repeated within a smaller range to avoid being misled by tails of closeby intense spots.
 The calculated spot position is used if an intensity maximum cannot be found within this range.
-These provisions have proved to be absolutely necessary for the extraction of IV curves from very dense LEED patterns such as $p(\sqrt{7} \times \sqrt{7})$ or $p(2\sqrt{3} \times 2\sqrt{3})$ superstructures at higher energies (up to 400 eV).
+These provisions have proved to be absolutely necessary for the extraction of IV curves from very dense LEED patterns such as $`p(\sqrt{7} \times \sqrt{7})`$ or $`p(2\sqrt{3} \times 2\sqrt{3})`$ superstructures at higher energies (up to 400 eV).
 Also, this ensures that beams which are temporarily invisible due to total extinction can be followed very easily since other spots are used to determine the reciprocal lattice.
-Equally, the collection of diffuse IV curves at any $k_\parallel$–position (defined by an appropriate superstructure matrix) is straightforward since the reciprocal lattice is defined through the integral order beams (in this case, of course, the background subtraction must be omitted).
+Equally, the collection of diffuse IV curves at any $`k_\parallel`$–position (defined by an appropriate superstructure matrix) is straightforward since the reciprocal lattice is defined through the integral order beams (in this case, of course, the background subtraction must be omitted).

 Finally the background–corrected integrated intensity is normalized with respect to the beam current at the relevant energy and the exposure time.
 The positions of the most intense spots are used to recalibrate the reciprocal lattice vectors and the position of the (0,0) beam (which is back–reflected into the electron gun for data collection at normal incidence) in order to calculate the spot positions for the next energy point.
 While the IV curves are extracted, the current image with the two integration areas for each spot (signal and background) is displayed on the terminal screen of the workstation in order to enable the user to monitor the data processing.
 Depending on the number of spots and the number of energy points (i.e. images), extracting a set of IV curves from the stored images takes between 15 min. and several hours on a DEC 5000 workstation.